EB1811/dev-articles/CleanerJS.md

-# Writing cleaner JavaScript with ES6+ (How many do you know?)
+# Techniques for writing cleaner JavaScript with ES6+ (How many do you know?)

 ## Nullish coalescing operator (??)
 The nullish coalescing operator is amazing when working with possibly undefined data.\
-This operator tells JavasSript to return the data on its right side when its left side is null or undefined (nullish).
+This operator tells JavaScript to return the data on its right side when its left side is null or undefined (nullish).
 ```javascript
 // returns 'default value'
 null ?? 'default value'